Abinaya-Ganesh/Singapore_Resale_Flat_Price_Prediction/README.md

     • Categorical columns are one hot encoded

-    • Regression model is chosen after training several models and getting their accuracy
+    • Regression model is chosen after training several models and getting their R-squared values

-    • The Random Forest Regressor model which gives 97.5% accuracy is chosen
+    • The Random Forest Regressor model which gives 97.5% R-squared value is chosen

     • The selected models are pickled which can be used in the Streamlit app file